Antonio Fuoco

-Antonio Fuoco (born 20 May 1996) is an Italian racing driver who is currently competing in the FIA World Endurance Championship for Ferrari - AF Corse.
-He also currently serves as a development driver for the Scuderia Ferrari Formula One team and is a junior driver for the Competizione GT.
-He previously competed in Formula 2 for Charouz Racing System, and is a former member of the Ferrari Driver Academy.
+Antonio Fuoco (born 20 May 1996) is an Italian racing driver who is currently competing in the FIA World Endurance Championship for Ferrari AF Corse in the Ferrari 499P.
+He also serves as a development driver for the Scuderia Ferrari Formula One team and is a junior driver for the Competizione GT.
+He is a former member of the Ferrari Driver Academy.

 Career

 Karting

 Born in Cariati, Fuoco debuted in karting at the age of four and raced in various European championships, working his way up from the junior ranks to progress through to the KF2 category by 2012, when he finished third in WSK Euro Series and fourth in the CIK-FIA European KF2 Championship.